-We start in Section~\ref{sec:iso-overview} by providing an overview of the ISO 21434, and then in Section~\ref{sec:risk-assess-concept-phase} focusing more on the parts related to risk assessment and concept phase.
-We describe in Section~\ref{sec:roadmap} our approach for the continuous vehicle assessment and certification.
-Section~\ref{sec:approach-by-example} demonstrates our approach through an illustrative example described in Section~\ref{sec:running-example}.
-After a discussion of related work in Section~\ref{sec:comparison}, we conclude the white paper in Section~\ref{sec:conclusion}.
+Section~\ref{sec:iso-overview} provides an overview of the ISO 21434, and Section~\ref{sec:risk-assess-concept-phase} focuses more on the parts related to risk assessment and concept phase.
+Section~\ref{sec:roadmap} describes an approach for the continuous vehicle assessment and certification.
+Section~\ref{sec:approach-by-example} demonstrates this approach through an illustrative example described in Section~\ref{sec:running-example}.
+After a discussion of related work in Section~\ref{sec:comparison}, Section~\ref{sec:next-steps} lists the key research directions to fully realize the proposed approach.
+The paper is concluded in Section~\ref{sec:conclusion}.